BREATH HOLDING SPELLS in infants

 - There is no treatment intervention that is needed, keeping the head down restores blood flow to the brain.

-- While considered by many to be “attention seeking” behavior, these spells are not intentional; they result from an involuntary reflex, and the child has no ability to control them.
+- While considered by many to be “attention-seeking” behaviour, these spells are not intentional; they result from an involuntary reflex, and the child has no ability to control them.

-- Sometimes these spells are linked with anemia so it’s always good to mention about iron deficiency to your baby’s Pediatrician to rule out any further problems.
+- Sometimes these spells are linked with anaemia so it’s always good to mention about iron deficiency to your baby’s Pediatrician to rule out any further problems.

 There are 2 classic forms of Breath-Holding Spells–

 - Cyanotic (respiratory) spells – they are often provoked by an upsetting situation, in anger or in frustration.
 The child usually cries loudly and then the cry gradually becomes noiseless.
 The child turns blue (cyanotic) and then the child may again start breathing or may proceed to lose consciousness.
 Sometimes, fits or seizure-like activity may follow the loss of consciousness.

 - Pallid (cardiac) spells – they are usually seen following a painful or fearful experience.
 The child becomes pale and often loses consciousness within a single gasp or cry.